liam-nguyen/note/wiki/docs/Data Science/Database/Database Systems.md

 ![heap_file_implementation](figures/heap_file_implementation.png)

-In the linked list implementation, each data page contains *records*, a *free space tracker*, and *pointers* (byte oﬀsets) to the next and previous page.
-There is one header page that serves as the start of the file and is used to separate the data pages into full pages and free pages.
+In the **linked list** implementation, each ^^data page^^ contains *records*, a *free space tracker*, and *pointers* (byte oﬀsets) to the next and previous page.
+There is one ^^header page^^ that serves as the start of the file and is used to separate the data pages into full pages and free pages.

 * When space is needed, empty pages are allocated and appended to the free pages portion of the list.
 * When free data pages becomes full, they are moved from the free space portion to the front of the full pages portion of the list.
 We move it to the front so we don’t have to traverse the entire list.

-In the Page Directory implementation, Each header page contains a pointer (byte oﬀset) to the next header page along with entries that contain both a *pointer to a data page* and *information about the free space* within that page.
+In the **Page Directory** implementation, Each header page contains a pointer (byte offset) to the next header page along with entries that contain both a *pointer to a data page* and *information about the free space* within that page.
 Since data pages only store records, they no longer need to track pointers to neighboring pages.

 The main advantage of Page Directories over Linked Lists is that ^^inserting records is often faster^^.
 Instead of performing I/Os to read each data page to determine whether there is enough space to insert, only header pages need to be read in order to make that decision.